top of page

 Great Ayton to Cliff Ridge Wood

 This is a walk originally published as part of a series of 6 walks available as leaflets from the Tourist Information Centre (TIC) in Great Ayton.
-The TIC is located in the Library, west of the High Green.
-This walk gives several options for routes - all leaving the village with Walk A then choosing return legs Walk B, Walk C or Walk D.
+The TIC is now located in the Library, west of the High Green.
+Previously it was in the car park opposite the chemist.
+This walk includes several options for routes - all leaving the village with Walk A then choosing return legs Walk B, Walk C or Walk D.

 Distance: 2.5 to 4.5 miles